muhammadaus/ShortcutSC/README.md

-This is a prototype for a decentralized Smart Contract Frontend interactions.
+This is a prototype for decentralized smart contract interactions.